 In this post, I first provide a brief description of the long-discussed concept of “authenticity” in music performance and why being aware of this debate is important to musicianship.
 Then I’ll talk about the execution of specific figures in Mozart’s music.
 These are techniques like playing ornaments, use of the pedal, and articulation and overall style.

-The goal is to help you grow more aware of the many choices you get to make as a performer as well as show you what different symbols in Mozart’s scores mean.
+The goal is to help you grow more aware of the choices you get to make as a performer and show you what symbols in Mozart’s scores mean.

 The Question of Authenticity in Music Performance